rsp34/take-home-pay-calculator/readme.md

    └─> Shows items, taxes, net pay
 ```

+## Project Structure
+Jurisdication-specific code is stored in seperate folders e.g. we have a `uk` folder.

 ## Technologies
 A focus of this project is understanding the features of C++.